Amelia Jessica "Amy" Pond (Eleventh Doctor)

 The Girl Who Waited

-Amy, a kissogram (and, later, a model), is a Scot raised in a small village in rural England.
+Amy, a kissogram (and, later, a model and a writer), is a Scot raised in a small village in rural England.
 She first met the Doctor as a little girl in 1996, an encounter that everyone but Amy dismissed as imaginary.
 But Amy never forgot her "raggedy Doctor", and he served as a sort of imaginary friend for her until he finally returned, twelve years later.
 Her relationship with the Doctor is arguably inspired by Wendy Darling's relationship with Peter Pan... except that in this case, Wendy is Peter's mother-in-law.

 - Action Girl: She exerts this when "pushed into a corner".
 "The Girl Who Waited" sees her exhibit this to her fullest potential by surviving 36 years in a Kindness Facility against an army of hostile robots.

 - Adult Fear: Between Series 6 and Series 7, her marriage with Rory became strained after discovering she's infertile due to something done to her at Demon's Run.
 At the beginning of Series 7, they're about to sign their divorce papers before the Doctor's adventure causes them to reconcile.